kubevela/kubevela.github.io/versioned_docs/version-v1.4/getting-started/definition.md

 If you're a fan of our UI console, the usage of definition is very straight forward, just click along with the creation of the deployment process.

 ![alt](../resources/usage-of-def.png)

+1. Create Application and choose Component type which is actually choosing which component definition to use.
+2. Fill the properties of component is actually fill the parameter of component definition.
+3. The same step for trait, policy and workflow.

 Finally, the UI console will compose the whole deployment plan in the format of OAM like below, then KubeVela controller will take care of the rest things: